Influence of surface energy anisotropy on nucleation and crystallographic texture of polycrystalline deposits: Monte Carlo simulations

 where $a=0.001\sigma_0$, $b=0.25$ and $0<\xi_2<1$ was sampled from the uniform distribution.
 Effectively, the parameter $b$ controlled the density of nucleation attempts.
 With this particular parametrization, statistically every fourth growth site not adjacent to the grain boundary attempted to nucleate.

-One nucleation attempt together with the orientation selection algorithm is illustrated in Figure~\ref{fig_MC_orientation_selection}a-b.
+One nucleation attempt within the orientation selection algorithm is illustrated in Figure~\ref{fig_MC_orientation_selection}a-b.
+The orientation selection algorithm determined two things: i) whether anything nucleated and ii) with which orientation.
 Depending on the bottom grain orientation, there is a certain probability distribution for the top grain (nucleus) orientations, which derives from the nucleation probability map (see Figure~\ref{fig_MC_orientation_selection}a)

 Should a random number drawn from uniform distribution be lower than the nucleation probability $P(\alpha_1,\alpha_2)$, the event takes place.
 This is the random number $\xi_3$ in the scheme in Figures~\ref{fig_MCscheme} and \ref{fig_MC_orientation_selection}.
 But after such sampling there possibly are multiple top grain orientations which could occur, i.e. such orientations $\alpha_2'$ that $P(\alpha_2')>\xi_3$ for given $\alpha_1$.
 Hence such probability density function (pdf) is used, which assigns zero nucleation probability to all $\alpha_2$ orientations except for those $\alpha_2'$s.
 After computation of the corresponding cumulative distribution function (cdf), the top grain orientation can be sampled from the pdf created in the previous step (using random $\xi_4$ sampled from uniform distribution), as illustrated in Figure~\ref{fig_MC_orientation_selection}b.